derekwaters/derekwaters.github.io/_posts/2024-05-08-build-an-ee-with-an-ee.markdown

 But what about using an execution environment... to build another execution environment?

+![We have to go deeper](/img/ee_in_ee/deeper.png)

 *(cue the Inception horns)*

-![We have to go deeper](/img/ee_in_ee/deeper.png)

-## Is That Even Possible?
+## We Have To Go Deeper

-What this is trying to do is to run a container (from an execution environment container image) and from inside the container, we're going to build another container.
+What this means is running a container (from an execution environment container image) and then, from inside the container, we're going to build another container.
 To do that, though, the container runtime needs to *run* another container.
 This gets referred to as DinD (Docker in Docker) or PinP (Podman in Podman).

 And yes, it is possible, though it does require some pretty creative manipulation.